rune-rs/rune/book/src/4_6_template_strings.md

 Template strings are accelerated by the Vm, each argument uses a *display protocol* and it can be a very efficient to build complex strings out of it.

-## The display protocol
+## The `STRING_DISPLAY` protocol

-The display protocol is a function that can be implemented by any *external* type which allows it to be used in a template string.
+The `STRING_DISPLAY` protocol is a function that can be implemented by any *external* type which allows it to be used in a template string.

 It expects a function with the signature `fn(&self, buf: &mut String) -> fmt::Result`.